gilmore-lab/protocols/NO_FF_Phone_Script.md

 - After you get the email ask “Would you be interested in joining the FIRSt Families Database so that you can be contacted for future studies by other researchers at Penn State?”

-  o	If YES type **Wants to join FIRSt Families** in the notes column
+  - If YES type **Wants to join FIRSt Families** in the notes column
-  o	If NO type **Does not want to join FIRSt Families** in the notes column
+  - If NO type **Does not want to join FIRSt Families** in the notes column

 “That’s great.
 Let me tell you how to get to the lab and where we will meet you.”